jonnonz1/nz-statute-book/acts/public/2008/central-north-island-forests-land-collective-settlement-act-2008.md

 **Eligibility of Trust to become Māori authority**

 ### 32 Trust must be treated as being eligible to become Māori authority
-The Trust must be treated as being eligible, under section HF 2(3)(e) of the Income Tax Act 2007, to make an election to become a Māori authority despite the Crown holding the Crown agreed proportion.
+The Trust must be treated as being eligible, under section HF 2(3)﻿(e) of the Income Tax Act 2007, to make an election to become a Māori authority despite the Crown holding the Crown agreed proportion.

 **Consequential amendment**

 ### 33 Consequential amendment to Treaty of Waitangi Act 1975
 (1) This section amends the Treaty of Waitangi Act 1975.
-(2) Schedule 3 is amended by inserting the following item in its appropriate alphabetical order:Central North Island Forests Land Collective Settlement Act 2008, section 7.
+(2) Schedule 3 is amended by inserting the following item in its appropriate alphabetical order: Central North Island Forests Land Collective Settlement Act 2008, section 7.

 ### Subpart 2 — Consequential amendments to this Act if Ngāti Rangitihi becomes signatory to deed of settlement